 Equations & Word Problems are practically always included in the GED Math Test.

-These questions may look easy but it takes a lot of practice if you want to achieve consistently.
+These questions may look easy, but it takes a lot of practice if you want to achieve consistency.
 So let’s begin learning.

 Solving the Equation.
 In the previous step, we always must solve the equation set up.

 Then, answer the question.
 This is an easily overlooked step.